Start with the use case

 Deploy

 When you’re satisfied, deploy with a single instruction:Or click Deploy in the deploy tab.
 Choose Flex (scale-to-zero) for most use cases, you pay only when processing requests.
-Choose Active (always-on, Team plan) if you need zero cold start.Your endpoint URL and API key appear in 1-3 minutes.
+Choose Active (always-on, paid Core plan) if you need zero cold start.Your endpoint URL and API key appear in 1-3 minutes.

 deploy command